bryanluwz/Code-Reader-Chrome-Extension/README.md

 ## Features

 1. Works on QR Code, Barcode, PDF417 Code, and possibly other code format that I did not mention, so I'll just use "Code" hereinafter.
-2. While hovering over a Code `image` / `canvas` html element, it will show a hover popup that displays the decoded content of the Code.
+2. While hovering over a Code `image` / `canvas` / `video` html element, it will show a hover popup that displays the decoded content of the Code.
 3. While the hovering popup is active, use
     - `"Ctrl C"` to copy the content to the user's clipboard
     - `"Enter"` to open the link (if it's a link, otherwise it'll just copy to clipboard) in a new tab.